Insecticide/Protocol/README.md

 ### Client Responses

 Each succesful response from the client is prefixed by the `OK` command followed by additional values dependent on the original command.
+These values should be separated by semicolons `;`.

 #### To `INIT`